muratk3n/thirdwave/en/README.md

 ---

-Couldnt you set up one of those fake flames with little lighting, wind blower etc..?
+Couldnt they just set up one of those fake flames, a cloth flapping away with red lighting, wind blowing etc..?

 ---